Hyderabadi Mirch Salan | Mirch Ka Salan || How to Make Hari Mirch Ka Salan with step-by-step photos.

 - Can be stored for up to 2 weeks

-- Meanwhile finely ground the ginger garlic paste
+- Meanwhile, finely grind the ginger garlic paste

 - Peel and roughly cut the onion

-- Remove the stalk of green chillies then rinse thoroughly keep aside
+- Remove the stalk of green chilli, then rinse thoroughly, keep aside

-- Extract all seeds from tamarind and set aside
+- Extract all seeds from the tamarind and set aside

 - Salt to taste